-Take a walk in the area south of Broome Street and east of Lafayette, and you’ll feel as though you’ve entered not just a different country but a different continent.
-Mott and Grand Streets are lined with stands selling exotic foodstuffs such as live eels, square watermelons and hairy rambutans, while Canal Street glitters with cheap jewelry and gift shops.
-Here you’ll find restaurants representing the cuisine of virtually every province of mainland China and Hong Kong, plus Indonesian, Malaysian, Thai and Vietnamese eateries and shops.
-As Chinatown—New York City's largest Asian community—continues to grow, it merges with neighboring Little Italy and the Lower East Side.
-To gain cultural insights, stop by the Museum of Chinese in America.
+Walk through the area south of Broome and east of Lafayette Streets—that’s Chinatown, NYC—and it might feel like you’ve transported to another continent.
+Mott and Grand Street are chock-full of stands selling exoitc foods such as live eels, square watermelons and hairy rambutans while Canal Street draws you in with some of the best shops for jewelry and gifts.
+As a major party of NYC’s food culture, you’ll find excellent restaurants in Chinatown representing the cuisine of virtually every province of mainland China and Hong Kong, plus Indonesian, Malaysian, Thai and Vietnamese eateries.
+As Chinatown—also notable as NYC's largest Asian community—continues to grow, it merges with neighboring Little Italy and the Lower East Side.

 If you only do one thing

 Explore Doyers Street, an alley-like street with old tenement houses, mom-and-pop businesses and a long and quite frankly bloody history.
 The 200-yard stretch that bends in a 90-degree angle, was the site of a lot of gang violence in the 19th and 20th centuries, so much so that it was nicknamed "The Bloody Angle."
 While you're there grab some dim sum from Nom Wah Tea Parlor, which has been in business since the 1920s.

 Stop by Magic Jewelry (238 Canal St.), a Chinatown occult shop, to get your aura photographed, and then head to Mmuseumm (4 Cortlandt Alley), a hidden museum that displays seemingly ordinary as extraordinary in a tiny abandoned elevator shaft.
 It's currently closed but it has a viewing window that is open 24/7.
 Also check out the Museum at Eldridge Street, the first grand synagogue on the Lower East Side that now does tours.